IGME-RIT/Intermediate-Cpp-Bitwise-Operators/README.md

-# Basic C++: Data Types
+# Basic C++: Bitwise Operators

-This example shows most of the different data types used in C++.
-It also demonstrates the use of sizeof to get the size of types and variables.
+This example shows the usage of each of the bitwise operators to manipulate bits in data.

 # Setup